bogeeee/restfuncs/readme.md

 ### Prevent resource exhaustion on the server
 In the world wide web.
 Clients may not always be so friendly to call removeEventListener but instead just disconnect.
-To help you, clean those up to now grow your precious memory, you can listen for disconnect events via:
+To help you, clean those up to now grow your precious memory, you can either listen for disconnect events via:

 ````typescript
 import {ClientCallback} from "restfuncs-server";